StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

-As part of my research, teaching, and mentoring, I aim to foster an inclusive, friendly, generous, patient, and non-judgmental space for students, postdocs, and researchers.
-Key principles that support this space include equity, diversity and inclusion, each of which are intrinsically valuable and an essential feature of ethical research and education.
-I also acknowledge and honor past generations whose efforts, some of which were sadly garnered through force and oppression, have led to the rewarding research environment that I now work.
-It is my sincere hope that practicing the above principles supports present and future generations in a way that helps to heal past injustices.
+As part of my research, teaching, and mentoring, I aim to foster an inclusive, friendly, generous, patient, and non-judgmental space for all students, postdocs, and researchers.
+I also acknowledge and honor past generations whose efforts, some of which were sadly garnered through force and oppression, have led to the rewarding research environments that I have worked around the world.
+It is my sincere hope that practicing these principles supports present and future generations in a way that helps to heal past injustices.
+Cultivating an inclusive intellectual space supports spontaneous brainstorming and advances while genuinely appreciating contributions from individuals without regard to race, ethnicity, culture, religion, sexual orientation, gender identity and expression, physical ability, age, socioeconomic status or nationality.

-<br> <br>

-Cultivating an open, accepting, and grateful research and learning space supports spontaneous brainstorming and learning while genuinely appreciating contributions from individuals without regard to race, ethnicity, culture, religion, sexual orientation, gender identity and expression, physical ability, age, socioeconomic status or nationality.
-Each participant in this space celebrates diversity and nurtures an inclusive and resilient community that is better able to produce fundamental scientific advances that are effectively communicated to the global community.

 </p>